TacNap/Chess_ConsoleApp/README.md

-♟️Welcome!♟️
+♟️Welcome!♟️<br />
 This is a very basic Chess game application.
-Heavily WIP.
+Heavily WIP.<br />
-The project focuses on logic - expect no frills in UX/UI.
+The project focuses on logic - expect no frills in UX/UI. <br />
 This is purely a personal playground for learning.